Stock Analysis on Net

 2 Adjusted interest coverage ratio (with capitalized interest) = EBIT ÷ Interest expense

-The interest coverage ratios for the analyzed periods demonstrate a fluctuating trend with notable volatility.
-Both the standard interest coverage ratio and the adjusted interest coverage ratio (which includes capitalized interest) exhibit similar movement patterns over the six fiscal years observed.
+The interest coverage ratios demonstrate a significant and consistent improvement over the observed period.
+Both the standard interest coverage ratio and the adjusted interest coverage ratio, which incorporates capitalized interest, exhibit strong upward trends.

 Interest Coverage Ratio (without capitalized interest)